infinitered/rmq/README.md

 - add templates for: nav controller, tab controller, table controller, collection controller
 - add from_right, from_bottom, and centered to both st.frame and to move
 - add binding that combines KVO and events to bind an attribute of one object to the attribute of selected view(s), keeping both in sync, like so: rmq.append(UITextField).bind(@person, attr: :name, to: :text)
+- rmq.log to wrap nslog to allow you to turn off logging (or does NSLog already have this feature?)
+- add selectors for UITextField
+- add string to height utility, given the font and the width

 ## Contact